trains-worldexpresses.com

 Tourist Specials

-The de-Luxe special Deccan Odyssey started round trips between Mumbay (Bombay), Goa and Aurangabad.
-On India's, meter-gauge the white nostalgic "Maharadja Express" de-Luxe special has been introduced for trips Delhi - Udaipur - Jaipur - Delhi, later "The Palace on Wheels" and the "Royal Orient Express" for Delhi - Veraval round trips.
+The de-Luxe special Deccan Odyssey started round trips between Mumbai (Bombay), Goa and Aurangabad.
+On India's meter-gauge the white nostalgic "Maharadja Express" de-Luxe special had been introduced for trips Delhi - Udaipur - Jaipur - Delhi, later "The Palace on Wheels" and the "Royal Orient Express" for Delhi - Veraval round trips.
+In 2010 a luxury cruise train “Maharajas’ Express” started at Kolkata.

 A dark-red train with P.E. titles built for the Pakistan Eastern, but East Pakistan had become already Bangladesh.
 Picture taken at Istanbul Haidarpasa in August 1972 (WS)